Ragnaroek/rust-on-raspberry-docker/README.md

 If you still can't find it, try searching for the filename online.

+### Additional build setup script

+In order to setup the environment or do other additional processing you can define a script `post-install.sh` in your folder with dependencies.
+This script will be `source`-d in the shell used to do the build, so any environment variables you export will be available to the `cargo` process.

+This script will take two arguments:

+    - the first argument is SYSROOT, the folder where all the cross compile headers and libraries are present
+    - the second argument is your dependency folder, you can process any non debian dependencies you may have pre-downloaded there

+### Cross compiling C dependencies

+Your project may directly or indirectly depend on C libraries.
+The [cc](https://github.com/alexcrichton/cc-rs/) crate is a common approach used in the ecosystem to compile C libraries.
+Please see its documentation, and possibly implementation, for how to set the right environment variables.

+Also note that `cargo` and `rustc` will compile code for two environments:

+    - the build scripts are compiled in the context of the host environment (x86\_64)
+    - your code is compiled for armv7 (a 32 bit environment)

+When changing the environment variables you must ensure that you keep both environments working.

 ## Building your own Docker image
 ```
 $ git clone https://github.com/Ragnaroek/rust-on-raspberry-docker